 MTIs couldn’t tell us to come down for PT too early, or else they’d catch hell from their supervisors about not giving us the required amount of sleep (that was a joke, to say the least – we didn’t get much sleep).
 At 0448, our MTI would be on the intercom telling us, “Let’s go, let’s go, let’s go – get down there!”
 [Lots more after the jump!]

 Arm Rotations Not my picture – this one looks bright, sunny, and pleasant – far from my experience!
 Being in San Antonio during the summer, PT was the first order of business for the day.
 We did PT six days a week, with the only day off being on Sunday.
 We alternated strength days (T, Th, S) and running days (M, W, F).
-Picture that PT above, but with a dark, early morning sky, stars and moon still out.
+The picture that PT above, but with a dark, early morning sky, stars and moon still out.
 Imagine those lights, with an eery yellow glow, illuminating that red synthetic track.
 Couple that with an MTI barking at you and you may get the idea.
 We were being marched out to my own personal hell, every morning.
 The only thing calming about it was gazing at the stars while on our backs doing warm-ups.

-Now, before you poo-poo my thoughts here since this is only Air Force BMT and not the Army or the Marine Corps, I challenge you to give it a go if you’re not a service member yourself.
+Now, before you poo-poo my thoughts here since this is only Air Force BMTworkout and not the Army or the Marine Corps, I challenge you to give it a go if you’re not a service member yourself.
 Demanding physical training on little sleep in a stressful environment is never fun.
 Working out is a lot easier when you’re not being yelled at or demeaned during the process.